DYSLEXIA THERAPY PROGRAM

 Meet the Director

 Holly Johnston is a graduate of Mississippi State University with a B.S. in Elementary Education (K-6) with an endorsement of Remedial Reading (K-12).
 She received a master’s degree in Dyslexia Therapy from Mississippi College in May of 2013.
-She has taught at the kindergarten and preschool levels.
-Johnston has been a private dyslexia therapist since she started her master’s degree in 2011, having taught over 3,500 dyslexia therapy sessions.
-Johnston is certified with the Academic Language Therapy Association.
+She has taught at the kindergarten and preschool levels prior to her master’s degree.
+Johnston was a private dyslexia therapist from 2011 – 2016.
+Johnston is a Certified Academic Language Therapist certified by the Academic Language Therapy Association.
+After three years of training she has received certification from IMSLEC to be an Adjunct Instructor (Instructor of Therapy Level - 2019) teaching the graduate students at Mississippi College in the Dyslexia Master’s Program.
+She has taught well over 7,000 lessons at this point.
+She loves what she does and can’t wait to touch more children’s lives in the coming year.